vdhamer/Photo-Club-Hub/.github/README.md

     - `isProspectiveMember` is a possible future member who is currently participating in some of the club activities, but isn't formally a member yet.
 Most clubs won't need this feature.
     - `birthday` can be the full date of birth but currently only the month and date are shown in the user interface.
 So you can provide a dummy year (like `9999`) if that is preferred.
     - `website` is a personal photography-related website.
 If the website URL is available, the app provides a link to it.
     - `photographerImage` is a depiction of the photographer.
-The app displays either this photo of the photographer or a featured image made by the photographer, depending on the current Preferences.
+The app displays either this photo of the photographer or a featured image made by the photographer, depending on the current Settings.
     - `featuredImage` is a URL to a single image that can be shown beside the member's name.
-It is visible in the `Portfolios` screen and the `Photographers` screen.
+It is visible in the `Clubs` screen and the `People` screen.
     - `level3URL` is URL to a file containing the selected portfolio images made by this particular member in the context of a given photo club.
     - `membershipStartDate` is the date when the member joined the club.
     - `membershipEndDate` is the date when the member left the club.
 If the member is a current member, it is best to omit this date.